dsibilly/yewdar/backgrounds.md

 ### Hol Khozet

-In the expansive southern jungles of Osenia, Hol Khozet extends for hundreds of miles from the south border of Laurentia to the Horn of Reis at the tip of the continent.
-The jungles are deadly, filled with predatory and poisonous flora and fauna that will outright kill the ignorant, the unprepared, and the unwary.
+The vast jungles of Southern Osenia.
+While not an officially declared nation as others might be, all other countries respect the jungles as de facto sovereign territory of the orcish people.
+The jungles themselves are dense, dark, and dangerous to lifeforms not prepared for its vicious cycles of life and death.
 The orcs evolved in this humid crucible, and from it they draw their legendary strength and tenacity.
+The orcs have had extensive contact with the rest of the world, but not as a single entity.
+There are thirteen orcish clans, and each has its own traditions and opinions on dealing with other peoples and travel to other lands.
+There is a history of bitter conflict between the orcs and the dwarves of Grendia, with whom they share the longest national border on the continent.
 The most notable single feature of this region is Khozet Tharn, a large freshwater lake in the northern jungle.
 It is home to a variety of marine life as well as the only neutral ground in orcish society.
 Killing anything but game on its shores is taboo.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |